 You use this macro in the same manner as the previous code and output the count and sum of the colored cells with the help of the following formulas,

 =WbkSumCellsByColor(), respectively.
 Simply enter either formula in any empty cell on any sheet without defining a range, specify the address of any cell of the needed color in brackets, e.g. =WbkSumCellsByColor(A1), and the formula will display the sum of all the cells shaded with the same color in your workbook.

-Here you will find a summary of all the formulas we’ve used in this example as well as a couple of new ones that retrieve color codex.
+Here you will find a summary of all the functions we've used in this example as well as a couple of new ones that retrieve color codes.